zaynrashid07/Weather-Bot/weekly-weather-bot-guide.md

 `test_extreme_weather.py` sends a **fabricated** week of extreme conditions (heat, cold, wind, rain, snow, freezing rain, thunderstorm with hail, plus UV) through the exact same `build_warning_message`/`build_forecast_blocks` code the real job uses — no real forecast is fetched, and no thresholds are touched.
 It's imported straight from `weekly_weather_slack.py`, so what you see is guaranteed to match production formatting.

 To use it: add the file to your repo alongside the others, and add `test-extreme-weather.yml` at `.github/workflows/test-extreme-weather.yml` (same rule as the main workflow — GitHub only reads that exact folder).
 It has no schedule, only a manual trigger — go to **Actions → Test Extreme Weather Message → Run workflow**.
-It sends to whoever is first in `recipients.json`, prefixed with "[TEST - fabricated data, not a real forecast]" so it's never mistaken for a real alert.
+It posts to the same channel as the real job, prefixed with "[TEST - fabricated data, not a real forecast]" so it's never mistaken for a real alert.

 This is the safer alternative to temporarily lowering real thresholds to force a trigger — that approach works too, but it's easy to forget to change a threshold back afterward, and until you do, the live job could send a false alarm off real (non-extreme) weather.